ibm-cloud-docs/key-protect/private-network.md

 Create and manage {{site.data.keyword.keymanagementserviceshort}} resources on {{site.data.keyword.cloud_notm}}'s virtual private endpoints (VPEs) by targeting a private service endpoint.
 {: shortdesc}

-As of 11 January 2024, it is possible to access private endpoints using the {{site.data.keyword.keymanagementserviceshort}} control plane UI, allowing users to create and manage keys for instances using a private endpoint (for example, in a Satellite location).
+As of 11 January 2024, it is possible to access VPEs using the {{site.data.keyword.keymanagementserviceshort}} control plane UI, allowing users to create and manage keys for instances using a private endpoint (for example, in a Satellite location).
 Similarly, keys created using the CLI or the SDK or related method can now be seen and updated using the UI.
 {: tip}

 To get started, enable